nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 directly from the external storage services, but only through ownCloud sharing because the key to decrypt the data never leaves the ownCloud server.

-The main purpose of the Default Encryption Module is to protect users' files on remote storage, and to do it easily and seamlessly from within ownCloud.
+The main purpose of the ownCloud server-side encryption is to protect users' files on remote storage, and to do it easily and seamlessly from within ownCloud.

-The Default Encryption Module generates a strong encryption key, which is unlocked by user's passwords.
+ownCloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
 So your users don't need to track an extra password, but simply log in as they normally do.
 It encrypts only the contents of files, and not filenames and folder structures.

 You should regularly backup all encryption keys to prevent permanent data loss.
-The encryption keys are stored in following folders:
+The encryption keys are stored in following directories:

-``data/owncloud_private_key``
-  Recovery key, if enabled, and public share key ``data/public-keys``
-  Public keys for all users ``data/<user>/files_encryption``
+``data/<user>/files_encryption``
   Users' private keys and all other keys necessary to decrypt the users' files ``data/files_encryption`` private keys and all other keys necessary to decrypt the files stored on a system wide external storage

 .. note:: Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third party storage providers.
 The encryption app does **not** protect your data if your ownCloud server is compromised, and it